 List credit: http://www.mgfa.org.mv

-Our suggestion is don’t wait to arrive at your resort before searching for a charter.
+To avoid the risk, we suggest not waiting to arrive at your resort before searching for a charter.
 Check out our boat listings to make sure you get the best deal.

 Have you been fishing in the Maldives?
 What fish did you catch?
 Did you have any issues figuring out the local fishing regulations?
 Let us know in the comments below!